SumoLogic/sumologic-documentation/docs/cse/integrations/automation-service.md

 Support for three new optional attributes have been added to the enrichment schema:
 * `expiresAt`.
 Defines when the enrichment should be auto-deleted from CSE (by default, enrichments will never be auto-deleted).
 * `externalUrl`.
 Defines a link that will be displayed with an enrichment (for example, to include a link to the VirusTotal details page for this Entity, put the link in this field).
-* `reputation` - Associates a threat indicator with this enrichment data.
+* `reputation`.
+Associates a threat indicator with this enrichment data.
 The allowable values are `malicious`, `suspicious`, and `notflagged`.
 The default is not to display any reputation.

 ## API and Terraform Support